 Finally, the best data you can use to convert visitors into traffic is capturing who has already shown an interest in your products or services.
 This is the most effective way to use remarketing through Facebook remarketing or Google remarketing.
 For example, if someone has clicked on a product and spent time on that page, you can create ads that display the same product but perhaps offering them a discount or a reason to return to complete the purchase.

-Now that you know what remarketing is, why not get in touch with one of our remarketing experts to learn how to drive strong business growth through remarketing campaigns for your company.
+Now that you know what remarketing is, why not get in touch with one of our remarketing experts at AIM Internet to learn how to drive strong business growth through remarketing campaigns for your company.

 We work with you to understand your market, your business goals and use our knowledge to create incredibly targeted remarketing campaigns to help you achieve them.